stevensblueprint/software-development-crash-course/README.md

 You are now ready to implement the GitHub actions for linting/formatting and testing.

+The task in "hard-mode" is to implement the following files:
+- `test/test.py`
+- `.github/workflows/lint.yml`
+- `.github/workflows/test.yml`

+If completed successfully, you should be able to create a pull request and see the GitHub actions run on your pull request.
+If you get stuck we created the solutions in `solutions` directory.

 ### Setting up Linting/Formatter

 To run the formatter